Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/10-ways-to-use-the-spread-operator-in-javascript.md

 [4, 5, 6, 1, 2, 3];
 ```

-This is a good way to combine arrays, the amount you can add is infinite so you can just keep adding spread operators.
+This is a good way to combine arrays.
+The amount you can add is infinite, so you can keep adding spread operators.

 ```js
 const output = [...arr1, ...arr2, ...arr3, ...arr4];